 Classic Music Trivia Question

-A classic country music question about Patsy Cline and her signature songs.
+A classic country music question about Patsy Cline, Willie Nelson, Owen Bradley, and the Nashville Sound.

 Classic Music Trivia Question